Originally appeared in Inqaba Ya Basebenzi No. 21-22 (September 1986) under the pen name Basil Hendrickse.

 The entry into struggle of the primary and secondary school youth radically altered the social composition of the BC movement.
 Overwhelmingly proletarian, the school youth took the slogans of BC out of university debating chambers and tested them in the field of the living struggle, accelerating debate about the adequacy of BC as a guide to action.

-The reasons for this were explained at the time in the Marxist publication Militant International Review (Autumn 1977) published by the British section of the Committee for a Worker International:
+The reasons for this were explained at the time in the Marxist publication Militant International Review (Autumn 1977):

 Already by June 1977, in his presidential address to the SASO annual conference, Diliza Mji articulated the beginnings of a class understanding that was developing:

-Inqaba has explained the fundamentals of its position on guerallism and the armed struggle elsewhere.
+Inqaba has explained the fundamentals of its position on guerrillaism and the armed struggle elsewhere [see here].
 The point here is that the immediate consequence of the policies of the leadership was to perpetuate the separation of armed struggle from the mass movement of the working class.
-Thousands of youth crossed the borders for arms and training, hoping to return and liberate the oppressed through guerilla war.
+Thousands of youth crossed the borders for arms and training, hoping to return and liberate the oppressed through guerrilla war.
 They were needlessly diverted from the essential task of mass organisation of the working class.